uclnlp/jack/docs/How_to_install_and_run.md

-# How to Install and Run jtr
+# How to Install and Run jack

-## Install jtr and test your installation
+## Install jack and test your installation

 The installing procedure currently has three plus one steps:
   1. Install Tensorflow, HDF5 (hdf5-devel)